Politico: Fossil fuel advertising

 An investigation by The Intercept, The Nation, and DeSmog found that Politico is one of the leading media outlets that publishes advertising for the fossil fuel industry while failing to adequately distinguish between independent journalism and native advertising.
 Journalists who cover climate change for Politico are concerned that conflicts of interest with the companies and industries that cause climate change, obstruct action, and engage in greenwashing through sponsored content will reduce the credibility of their reporting on climate change and cause readers to be misinformed.

+Coverage of the Gaza War

+In April 2026, Politico staff sent a letter to incoming global editor-in-chief Jonathan Greenberger warning that Axel Springer chief executive Mathias Döpfner's use of the outlet to promote his personal views on the Gaza war risked "undermining [Politico's] reputation as an impartial news source."
+The letter cited two op-eds Döpfner had written for Politico Magazine, one urging European support for the U.S. and Israel in their conflict with Iran and another criticizing European aid to Palestinians.
+At a subsequent staff call, Döpfner defended the op-eds, where he reiterated that Axel Springer's pro-Israel principles are "non-negotiable” and that employees uncomfortable with them should consider resigning.